julienbouze/recipe-page/README.md

 ### What I learned

-I learned the use of flex directions, margin auto and unique borders
+I learned the use of marker's coloring

 ### Continued development

 I want to keep improving my Tailwind skills.
 I want to be able to create any website without editing CSS directly.

-### Useful resources

-- [Tailwind Flex direction](https://tailwindcss.com/docs/flex-direction) - This helped me to discover how to change style of component if it is hovered

 ## Author